Lorenzo Fluxá: 2022

 Fluxá racing in the 2022 Formula Regional European Championship at the Red Bull Ring.

 At the beginning of 2022, Fluxá took part in the newly rebranded Formula Regional Asian Championship, driving for 3Y by R-ace GP.
 Having scored a podium during the first round, Fluxá finished tenth in the championship.

 For his main campaign, Fluxá would move to R-ace GP, remaining in the Formula Regional European series.
 His season started in strong fashion, as he took his first podium in the series at the season opening race at Monza.
-However, following a late coming-together with teammate Gabriel Bortoleto in Race 2, the Spaniard would have to wait for two rounds until scoring his next points, a pair of eighth-place finishes at Le Castellet.
+However, following a late coming-together with teammate Gabriel Bortoleto in Race 2, Fluxá would have to wait for two rounds until scoring his next points, a pair of eighth-place finishes at Le Castellet.
 More points followed at Spa-Francorchamps, where Fluxá managed to finish fifth, before getting two points at the events in Austria and Spain respectively.
 He finished his season with another fifth place, this time at Mugello, which meant that Fluxá ended up twelfth in the standings, behind his teammates Hadrien David and Bortoleto.

 2023

 Fluxá racing in the 2023 Formula Regional European Championship at the Red Bull Ring.

 At the beginning of 2023, Fluxá took part in the Formula Regional Middle East Championship with Mumbai Falcons, garnering three podiums and finishing fourth in the drivers' standings.

-The Spaniard opted to remain in FRECA for a third successive season in 2023, switching to Prema Racing to partner Andrea Kimi Antonelli and Rafael Câmara.
+Fluxá opted to remain in FRECA for a third successive season in 2023, switching to Prema Racing to partner Andrea Kimi Antonelli and Rafael Câmara.
 Having taken fourth-place results in the opening pair of rounds, Fluxá would score his best result in his three years in the category at the Hungaroring, ending up second in race 2.
 More points at Spa and Mugello followed, before Fluxá experienced a scoreless round in Le Castellet.